From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Limitations

-\paragraph{Limitations.} We acknowledge that this study could be improved in multiple respects.
-First, our data is generated by a CFG.
-While it is natural language, it is still a far narrower distribution of text compared to the distributions that sparse autoencoders are normally trained on.
+Our data is generated by a PCFG.
+While it is natural language, it is still a far narrower distribution of text compared to the distributions on which sparse autoencoders are normally trained or evaluated.

-Our dataset is relatively simple in that it considers only four concepts.
+Relatedly, our dataset is relatively simple in that it considers four concepts.
 At a high level, we see two complementary research needs in this space: the first focuses on understanding why and under what conditions steering might fail, and the second measures how often features are likely to fail in practice.
 Our work is aligned with the first need, whereas larger-scale benchmarks like AxBench \citep{wu2025axbench} and MIB \citep{mueller2025mib} are aligned with the second.
 Our choice to focus on a smaller range of concepts allows us to precisely evaluate when and why concepts can be identified and steered by allowing us to create perfect ground-truth labels for many factors for each input.
 Nonetheless, we acknowledge that our conclusions could be strengthened by extending these experiments to a larger number of concepts.
 Relatedly, we also only study categorical concepts.
-Extending this framework to continuous concepts could yield interesting results.
+Extending this framework to continuous concepts could reveal interesting new trends.